 Biodegradability a strength

-Kiilto’s Product Development Manager, Maija Kulla-Pelonen, explains that Biomelt is a lactic-acid-based, hot-melt adhesive made of biodegradable raw materials.
+Kiilto’s RDI Manager, Maija Kulla-Pelonen, explains that Kiilto Biomelt is a lactic-acid-based, hot-melt adhesive made of biodegradable raw materials.

 “Plants give us starch, starch gives us sugar, sugar gives us lactic acids, and lactic acids are used to polymerise the glue,” she explains.